 At this stage, you may find yourself circling all the way back to step one, Identify the problem.
 If you test your theory to discover the likely cause and find that you were incorrect, you may need to start your research all over again.
 You can check in with users, dig deeper into log files, use Google, etc.

 Some workstation troubleshooting will involve hardware components, such as the CPU, memory (RAM) and storage (solid state and hard disk drives).
 You may need to replace these pieces with known good parts.
 Other issues may be software-based, such as problems with the operating system (whether Windows, Linux or macOS) or with applications (Word, Excel, Chrome or other programs).

 A network troubleshooting process differs from problem-solving on standalone workstations or servers.
 An effective network troubleshooting methodology for network problems begins with a solid understanding of the Open Systems Interconnection (OSI) model.
 This seven-layer model defines the networking process and is considered a fundamental concept.

 Start by verifying the system's IP address configuration.
 Next check the status of network components, such as routers and switches.
 Verify service availability, too.
 Network services like Domain Name Service (DNS), Dynamic Host Configuration Protocol (DHCP) and firewalls are all critical to network functionality.
 Tools such as Nmap and Wireshark can be helpful for troubleshooting.

 Once you’re confident you’d found the fundamental issue, the next step is to prepare to solve the problem.

 4. Establish a Plan of Action and Implement the Solution

-If you believe you know the root cause of the troubleshooting issue, you can now plan how to address it.
-Here are some reasons to plan ahead before blindly jumping into a course of action:
+If you believe you know the root cause of the troubleshooting issue, you can plan how to address it.
+Here are some reasons to plan ahead before blindly jumping into a given course of action: